BabisDaoutis/GalActivityClassifier/README.md

 # galactivitycalssifier
-Random Forest galaxy activity classifier
+Random Forest mid-IR-optical broad-band galaxy activity classifier

 Repository for galaxy actiivity clasifier from the paper "A versatile classification tool for galactic activity using optical and infrared colors"\
 Astronomy & Astrophysics, accepted\